 - Teenage substance abuse.

-In addition, Elizabeth Englander, a professor of psychology at Bridgewater State University in Massachusetts, conducted a 2014 study on teen vamping.
-She surveyed 642 college freshmen.
-And she found that 80 percent of both male and female teens admitted to being frequent vampers during high school.
+In addition, in a study conducted with 642 college freshmen, 80 percent of both male and female teens admitted to staying up late using technology during high school.
 They defined the behavior as spending several hours using their smartphones when their parents thought they were asleep.
+Among that group, 42 percent reported struggling with depression—almost twice as high as the average number of American teens struggling with depression, which is 15–20 percent.

 “Insufficient sleep during childhood and adolescence is associated with poorer academic performance, physical difficulties (such as weight gain), emotional difficulties, trouble with social relationships, and a slew of other problems.”